Tracking Messages

 • By default, each account is allowed a maximum of 20,000 tags per domain.
 If more tags are needed, please go here to create a ticket for Mailgun's Support Team.

 • A single message may be marked with up to 3 tags.
-Tags are case insensitive and should be ascii only.
 The maximum length of characters is 128.

 Stats